Jefferson49/RepositoryHierarchy/README.md

+<a name="Overview"></a>
-##  Repository Hierarchy
+##  Repository Hierarchy Overview
 A [weebtrees](https://webtrees.net) custom module to present the structure of a repository and its sources in a hierarchical manner.
+Based on the hierarchical structure, a finding aid document (HTML or PDF export) can be generated .
+The module also provides an **EAD XML export**, which enables data exchange and linking with an external archive management system.
+The EAD XML export is also compatible with apeEAD, which allows data exchange with an archive portal.

 The module uses delimiters to cut call numbers (of sources) into sub-strings and extracts call number categories.
 Based on the extracted categories, a hierarchical tree of call number categories with the related sources is constructed and shown.

 Example call numbers:
 + Fonds A / Record group X / Series 1 / Folder A23 / Source 11